blkerby/MapRandomizer/README.md

 cargo run --bin maprando-web -- --seed-repository-url mem
 ```

-For significantly faster performance (at the cost of taking longer to build), using the `--release` option:
+For significantly faster performance (at the cost of taking longer to build), use the `--release` option:

 ```sh
 cargo run --release --bin maprando-web -- --seed-repository-url mem